 Terminology aside, why exactly is red wine good for you?
 What does it do inside the body, and how are its effects good for you in the short and long-term?
 Research has a lot to reveal when it comes to answering the health benefits of red wine:

-- Improves cardiovascular health: Perched at the top of red wine’s health list are its heart and overall cardiovascular benefits.
+- Improves cardiovascular health: Perched at the top of red wine’s health list are its association with the heart and overall cardiovascular benefits.
 Those struggling with high blood pressure and high “bad” cholesterol in particular benefit from the polyphenols, resveratrol and quercetin compounds in most red wines.
 These compounds combine to create a team of plaque-buildup fighting agents, reduce bad cholesterol from compounding and encourages “good” cholesterol reserve.
 The wine flavonoid quercetin, in particular, can lower blood pressure by helping to relax arteries and prevent cell stress.

 - Balances blood sugars: The resveratrol compounds common in red wines are shown to prevent insulin resistance and related metabolic disorders, shielding against diabetes or moderating post-meal blood sugar levels.
 Because of their imbalanced insulin production, adults with Type 2 diabetes are two to four times as likely to develop cardiovascular complications or heart disease.
 With diet as the leading factor in managing diabetes and blood-sugar levels, moderate consumption of quality red wine could be a welcome mealtime addition for those exploring diet-based diabetes solutions.